-- 83. (1) The applicant must pay development charges to the Municipality in respect of the provision and installation of external engineering services. - (2) These external engineering services for which development charges are payable must be set out in a policy adopted and annually reviewed by the Municipality.
+- 83. (1) The applicant must pay development charges to the Municipality in respect of the provision and installation of external engineering services. - (2) These external engineering services for which development charges are payable must be set out in a policy adopted and annually reviewed by the Municipality. - (3) The amount of the development charges payable by an applicant must be calculated in accordance with the policy adopted by the Municipality. - (4) The date by which development charges must be paid and the means of payment must be specified in the conditions of approval. - (5) The development charges imposed are subject to escalation at the rate calculated in accordance with the policy on development charges. - (6) The Municipality must annually submit a report to the Council on the development charges paid to the Municipality. - (7) When determining the contribution contemplated in section 66(4) and (5), the Municipality must have regard to provincial norms and standards as well as- - (a) the municipal service infrastructure and amenities for the land concerned that are needed for the approved land use; - (b) the public expenditure on that infrastructure and those amenities incurred in the past and that facilitates the approved land use;

-- (3) The amount of the development charges payable by an applicant must be calculated in accordance with the policy adopted by the Municipality. - (4) The date by which development charges must be paid and the means of payment must be specified in the conditions of approval. - (5) The development charges imposed are subject to escalation at the rate calculated in accordance with the policy on development charges. - (6) The Municipality must annually submit a report to the Council on the development charges paid to the Municipality, together with a statement of the expenditure of the amount and the purpose of the expenditure. - (7) When determining the contribution contemplated in section 66(4) and (5), the Municipality must have regard to provincial norms and standards as well as- - (a) the municipal service infrastructure and amenities for the land concerned that are needed for the approved land use; - (b) the public expenditure on that infrastructure and those amenities incurred in the past and that facilitates the approved land use: - (c) the public expenditure on that infrastructure and those amenities that may arise from the approved land use; - (d) money in respect of contributions contemplated in section 66(4) paid in the past by the owner of the land concerned; and - (e) money in respect of contributions contemplated in section 66(4) to be paid in the future by the owner of the land concerned.
+- (c) the public expenditure on that infrastructure and those amenities that may arise from the approved land use; - (d) money in respect of contributions contemplated in section 66(4) paid in the past by the owner of the land concerned; and - (e) money in respect of contributions contemplated in section 66(4) to be paid in the future by the owner of the land concerned.